lilysli/lilysli.github.io/README.md

 Think of it as a public lab notebook: Just curiosity, code, and occasional dead ends.

-Everything here is **work in progress** — feedback, corrections, and reading recommendations welcome!
+Everything here is **work in progress**.
+Feedback, corrections, and reading recommendations are welcome!

 —
-Find me on [GitHub](https://github.com/lilysli) or LinkedIn `https://www.linkedin.com/in/lily-sijia-li/`.
+Find me on [GitHub](https://github.com/lilysli) or [LinkedIn] (https://www.linkedin.com/in/lily-sijia-li/).